 - (a) Authorised Dealers are requested to exercise extreme care over deposits to Non-resident Rand accounts.
 Such accounts must be kept separately under the supervision of a responsible officer conversant with the principles and provisions of the Authorised Dealer Manual. - (b) Non-resident Rand accounts may not be overdrawn without the permission of the Financial Surveillance Department, except as provided for in section B.2(I) of the Authorised Dealer Manual.
 However, Authorised Dealers are permitted to use their discretion in allowing occasional overdrafts (as a result of clerical, transmission or operational errors) on the non-resident clearing accounts of foreign banks (vostro accounts) held in their books.
 It is, however, incumbent on the Authorised Dealer to advise the foreign bank concerned of such overdraft immediately and to request rectification thereof. - (c) Authorised Dealers are requested to advise the Financial Surveillance Department of all cases where the clearing accounts of foreign banks are regularly overdrawn in amounts of R25 million and over, or where the provision of cover is unduly delayed (i.e. beyond two business days from the date that the account went into overdraft).
-Cover for bank charges and other transactional expenses may continue to be provided on a periodic basis. - (iii) Transfer of non-resident funds between Authorised Dealers
+Cover for bank charges and other transactional expenses may continue to be provided on a periodic basis. - (d) A change request must be submitted by the Authorised Dealer on the Loan Reporting System, confirming that loan funds will be received from a Non-resident Rand account.
+In addition, the Authorised Dealer must submit a change request on the Loan Reporting System of any drawdowns from the Non-resident Rand account as well as any capital or interest payments to the Nonresident Rand account.
+Also see section I.3(B)(iv)(a)(ii) of the Authorised Dealer Manual.